rvaiya/keyd/man.md

 	[kitty]

-	control.1  = macro(Inside space kitty!)
+	alt.] = C-tab
+	alt.[ = C-S-tab
+	alt.t = C-S-t

 	[alacritty]

-	control.1  = macro(Inside space alacritty!)
+	alt.1  = macro(Inside space alacritty!)

 	[chromium]

 	control.1 = macro(Inside space chrome!)
+	alt.] = C-tab
+	alt.[ = C-S-tab
+	alt.t = C-t

-Will remap `C-1` to the the string 'Inside alacritty' when a window with class `alacritty` is active.
+Will remap `A-1` to the the string 'Inside alacritty' when a window with class `alacritty` is active.
+You can think of each section as an application specific mask applied over the default configuration.

+Application classes can be obtained by inspecting the log output while the daemon is running (e.g `tail -f ~/.config/keyd/app.log`).

+If the script is run under Gnome, the extension will manage the lifecycle of the application remapper after it has been run for the first time.
+Otherwise you will need to put `keyd-application-mapper -d` somewhere in your display server initialization logic (e.g ~/.xinitrc or ~/.xsession)

+At the moment X, Sway and Gnome are supported.

-In order for this to work keyd must be running and the user must have access to */var/run/keyd.socket* (i.e be a member of the *keyd* group).
-Application classes can be obtained with `keyd-application-mapper -v`.
+Note: In order for this to work, keyd must be running and the user must have access to */var/run/keyd.socket* (i.e be a member of the *keyd* group).

-You will probably want to put `keyd-application-mapper -d` somewhere in the initialization path of your display server (e.g `~/.xinitrc`).

-At the moment X, sway and gnome are supported.

 ### A note on security